Spotting Possible Signs

 - Humour: Exceptionally keen sense of the comical, the bizarre, or the absurd

-- Imagination and creativity: Extraordinary capacity for ingenious, flexible use of ideas, processes, materials or anything else
+- Imagination & Creativity: Extraordinary capacity for ingenious, flexible use of ideas, processes, materials or anything else

-- Memory and Processing: Tremendous "brain power" for dealing with large amounts of information and skills.
+- Memory & Processing: Tremendous "brain power" for dealing with large amounts of information and skills.

 - Sensitivity: Unusually aware of or responsive to experiences and feelings, both their own and/or those of other people